TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery

+\textbf{Residual Aggregation Branch.} To effectively integrate complementary information from all branches while preserving the original signals, we adopt a residual fusion mechanism that combines the outputs of the large-receptive-field branch, the local branch, and the FSCA branch with the input via element-wise summation:

+where \(DW\) denotes depth-wise convolution with the specified kernel size.
+This design enhances gradient flow, stabilizes optimization, and consolidates global context, fine details, and dual-domain attention responses into a unified representation for precise defect localization.

-where \( DW \) denotes depth-wise convolution with the specified kernel size.
-Finally, to improve efficiency and gradient propagation, we extend the design into a cross-stage structure.
-Following the Cross Stage Partial (CSP) strategy, the input is divided into two parts: one processed by the multi-branch attention operations and the other preserved as an identity mapping.
-The two parts are concatenated and fused through a \( 1 \times 1 \) convolution, giving the final output
+To further improve computational efficiency and facilitate gradient propagation, we extend CSDMAM into a cross-stage structure following the Cross Stage Partial (CSP) strategy.
+The input is split into two parts: one processed by the multi-branch attention module and the other preserved as an identity mapping.
+The two parts are concatenated and fused by a \(1\times1\) convolution to produce the final output: